CU-ESIIL/Innovation-Summit-2024_1_Climate-extremes-and-natural-disasters/presentation.md

 ### Graphic of DEM and SVI

+### What can be done with this data?

+- Insert flowchart

 ## Discussion

 ### What can we extrapolate from this?
+Extreme weather predictions should be aware of the blind spots in its predictions.

+Flood warnings for extreme events should place extra focus on how vulnerable communities will be affected by an event
+ - Are our warning systems reaching everyone equally?
+ - Are evacuation routes up to date?
+ - How can hydrologists and meteorologists better inform local governments on disproportionate community impact?

 ### What's missing here in the models?

+### How do we measure disadvantage and vulnerability ?

+"Vulnerability" is not something that we can easily validate or measure.

+#### SVI Issues
+- Variable choice in how this index is calculated is essential, and can greatly influence the result.
+- SVI can lead to results that counter the literature:
+ "variable-wise contributions ran counter to expectations based on the social scientific literature (e.g., higher poverty levels counterintuitively led to lower SoVI scores)" ([Speilman et al, 2020](https://link.springer.com/article/10.1007/s11069-019-03820-z#Sec11))
+  - Article posted in Natural Hazards Journal

+#### Other indices are available!
+- Area Deprivation Index (ADI)
+- Child Opportunity Index (COI)

+ [Lau et al (2023)](https://www.sciencedirect.com/science/article/abs/pii/S1353829223000345) find that ADI and Child Opportunity Index (COI) are strong indices for community outcomes.
+    - Future work should investigate the inclusion of these additional indexes.
+- There is also the Area Deprivation Index (ADI)